IDMNYU/p5-fundamentals/_pages/p5/variables.md

 Both of these look bad; not only are they not centered, the small one has lots of overflow.

-One way we can *parameterize* our code is to use a variable to keep track of our canvas's center:
+One way we can *parameterize* our code is to use a variable to keep track of the center of our canvas, and define other parameters of our logo in relation to the center of the canvas:
 {% include p5-editor.html id="nw_8y3h6f" %}

 Now we can just update those two variables: `centerX` and `centerY` every time we change the size of our canvas and the shapes will remain centered.
 Try it out above ☝️ !